Photographers travel advice

 When you first start addressing the logistics of traveling internationally, initially it might seem relatively complicated and quite an overwhelming process.
 In regards to photographers travel advice, the best thing I can recommend is that you follow the steps in my guide and eventually it will become second nature to you and the process will be a lot less daunting.

 There are two approaches you can take.
 The first approach is that of well-planned travel with all documentation.
 It is so easy to think that taking shortcuts will save you time and money, but often in terms of traveling, shortcuts can result in a loss of income, huge amounts of time wasted and higher expenses.
 The second approach is really only there for very last minute jobs or when you have limited equipment.
-It is not an approach I recommend but I have included it so that as a photographer you can compare your options.
+It is definitely not an approach I recommend but I have included some tips that might be helpful if you must go that route.